 HSBC Bank (Singapore) Limited, established in 1877, is the oldest bank in the country.
-It operates as a wholly-owned subsidiary of British giant HSBC Holdings plc, one of the world’s leading banking groups with 39 million customers and about 3,900 offices worldwide.
-It provides a wide array of products and services such as consumer and commercial banking, private and investment banking, wealth management, trustee and capital markets services as well as travel and car insurance, personal accident insurance, international health insurance, home content insurance and more.
+It operates as a wholly-owned subsidiary of British giant HSBC Holdings plc.
+It offers consumer and commercial banking, private and investment banking, wealth management, trustee and capital markets services as well as travel and car insurance, personal accident insurance, international health insurance, home content insurance and more.
 HSBC Singapore is the third largest foreign bank in the country, with consolidated assets of US$16.3 billion as of September 30, 2018.
 It operates through 12 branches and approximately 30 ATMs.

 State Bank of India, Singapore Co. (or SBI Singapore), founded in 1977, provides a broad array of retail and corporate products and services including current and savings accounts, fixed deposits, foreign currency deposits, investments, home and personal loans, bridging loans, credit cards, secured overdraft, commercial property loans, student loans, premium financing, trading lines of credit, asset financing, credit origination and syndication facilities, escrow services, corporate and global remittances, insurance, trade finance and internet banking.